atomist-skills/lein-m2-deploy-skill/INFO.md

 1. the Repository contains a project.clj file (users can configure exclude criteria - see Settings)
-2. a Commit has been tagged with a semver compliant name.
-Users can also choose to restrict deployments to occur for "Release" tags.
+2. a Commit has been tagged with a semver compliant version.
 3. GitHub linguist has determined that this project is a `Clojure` project (although in practice, the existince of a project.clj file is enough to do this)